 Arlington National Cemetery is a national treasure.
-Preserving this asset, and maintaining its quality, dignity, and central function as a military burial ground through the next millennium is the goal of the Army's leadership.
+Preserving this asset, and maintaining its quality, standing as a National Shrine, and central function as a military burial ground through the next millennium is the goal of the Army's leadership.
 ANC's budget identifies key capital improvement projects which add considerable value to its mission and infrastructure modernization projects which must be remediated to resolve safety, security, and environmental deficiencies.